-- whether case summaries have or have not yet been exchanged; - whether or not and when CEDR or the mediator is to effect exchange; and - whether all or any part of any case summary or documentation is intended to be confidential for CEDR and the mediator only.

-(Late submission of documents might call into question that party's good faith involvement in the mediation process, and have detrimental effects on the prospects of success of any mediation;)

-- notify the mediator and CEDR of the names and roles of all those attending the mediation on their behalf, so that CEDR can inform all parties and the mediator in advance of the mediation; - ensure that a lead negotiator with full authority to settle the dispute attends the mediation to sign the mediation agreement and any potential settlement agreement; - alternatively notify the mediator, CEDR and (unless very good reason exists to the contrary) the other parties of any limitation on authority to settle, for instance lack of legal capacity, or the need for ministerial committee, court approval, or board ratification, in which case the lead negotiator will need to have power to recommend acceptance of any settlement.
+- and endeavour to agree with all other parties what documents are needed for the mediation; - send to the mediator directly and/or by electronic copy (as agreed), or to the location indicated by CEDR, a copy of their case summary and a copy of the bundle of documents at the earliest convenience, usually no less than one week before the date set for the mediation, making clear: - whether case summaries have or have not yet been exchanged; - whether or not and when CEDR or the mediator is to effect exchange; and - whether all or any part of any case summary or documentation is intended to be confidential for CEDR and the mediator only.
+(Late submission of documents might call into question that party's good faith involvement in the mediation process, and have detrimental effects on the prospects of success of any mediation;) - notify the mediator of the names and roles of all those attending the mediation on their behalf, - ensure that a lead negotiator with full authority to settle the dispute attends the mediation to sign any potential settlement agreement; - alternatively notify the mediator, CEDR and (unless very good reason exists to the contrary) the other parties of any limitation on authority to settle, for instance lack of legal capacity, or the need for ministerial approval, court approval, or board ratification, in which case the lead negotiator will need to have power to recommend acceptance of any settlement.
 (Late disclosure of limited authority to settle can call into question that party's good faith involvement in the mediation process, and have detrimental effects on the prospects of success of any mediation.)